Meet the Bluegrass Advanced Materials (BAM) team — where experience and knowledge create innovative new products.

 Brock Howerton, M.S.

-Brock Howerton has over 6 years of experience in pharmaceutical analytical method development, as well as 9 years of experience in bioinorganic and environmental chemistry.
-Previously, Brock has worked as an analytical chemist, bioinorganic chemist, and environmental chemist.
+Brock Howerton has over 6 years of experience in pharmaceutical analytical method development, as well as 9 years of experience in synthetic chemistry.
+Previously, Howerton has worked as an analytical chemist, bioinorganic chemist, and environmental chemist.
 In the pharmaceutical industry, he has extensive experience in the areas of cGMP manufacturing, FDA audits, and analytical method development.
-Furthermore, Brock is an expert in the design and synthesis of small molecules and has strong expertise in instrumental analysis and product characterization.
+Furthermore, Howerton is an expert in the design and synthesis of small molecules with 16 peer reviewed articles and has strong expertise in instrumental analysis and product characterization.